lammps/lammps/doc/src/pair_list.rst

        ID2 = atom ID of second atom
        style = style of interaction
        coeffs = list of coeffs
-       cutoff = cutoff for interaction (optional)
+       cutoff = cutoff for interaction (optional, except for style *quartic*)

-The cutoff parameter is optional.
-If not specified, the global cutoff is used.
+The cutoff parameter is optional for all but the *quartic* interactions.
+If it is not specified, the global cutoff is used.

 Here is an example file: